-It is known as a group of various persistent autoimmune inflammatory diseases and often specifically affects the skin.
+It is a group of persistent autoimmune inflammatory diseases and often specifically affects the skin.

 Discoid lupus erythematosus is the most common chronic form of cutaneous lupus.
-It is characterized by persistent, disc-shaped scaly plaques that appear especially in:
+It is characterized by persistent, disc-shaped scaly plaques that appear primarily in:

 - The scalp

 And they can cause pigment changes, scarring, and hair loss if not diagnosed and treated early.

 Causes of discoid lupus erythematosus

 The manifestations or appearance of discoid lupus erythematosus are due to the loss of regulation of the immune system in the skin, and among the most common causes that generate this condition can be mentioned:

 - Exposure to sunlight.

 It can affect men and women of any age.
 This condition is five times more common in women than in men, and the onset is usually between 20 and 40.